Dornier Do 17: Dornier Do 17Z: The main variant

 The Dornier Do 17Z series was the most recognised and mass-produced variant, and saw more combat service than the E-U types.
 The type was modified as a result of combat experience during the Spanish Civil War.
 The forward fuselage was redesigned, with the cockpit area being "dropped", or extended further to enable a rear firing gunner position to be installed, and the canopy extended aft, until it was nearly parallel with the leading edge and wing root.

 To test the design, the Do 17S and Do 17U were produced, both to be powered by the DB 600 power plants.
 However, a call for all DB 600 series engines to be reserved for fighters led to the variants being fitted with Bramo Fafnir 323 A radial engines.
 The bomb load was increased to 1,000 kg and a fourth crew member was added.
 It proved to be underpowered, so Bramo 323 P engines were then fitted.
 Only three Do 17S and 15 Do 17Us were built.
 With the updates, the Dornier, with a full bomb load, had a combat radius of 322 km.
 Later variants, in the Do 17Z-3, Z-4 and Z-5, which were fitted with cameras, dual trainer controls and flotation aids (for maritime operations) respectively, still could not solve the problems with range and bomb load.

 At first, a batch of Z-0s were built with the Fafnir for testing, the DB 600 again proving to be too hard to obtain.
 These were quickly replaced with the Z-1 model, which added another gun for the bombardier, but the additional weight of the nose and guns meant the bomb load was reduced to 500 kg.
 The Luftwaffe, not being satisfied with the test outcome of the Z series, immediately ordered performance and design studies to increase the overall performance of the bomber.
 These resulted in very optimistic speeds and altitudes for all future Z variants, especially for the Z-5 aircraft.
 Planned performance altitudes of up to 7,620 m at a maximum speed of 418 km/h with an aircraft weight of 8,100 kg were planned.
-Unfortunately, production aircraft never reached these optimistic performances during the service career of the Do 17Z.
+Production aircraft never reached these optimistic performances during the service career of the Do 17Z.
 At 7,740 kg, the heavy Do 17Z-1 used two Bramo 323 A-1 engines with self-sealing fuel cells in the fuselage and wings.
 The crew of four consumed approximately 20 bottles of oxygen during long flights above 3700 m.
 The Do 17Z-1 had a speed of 352 km/h at 1,100 m.
 However, the performance of the Bramo 323s did not permit the Do 17 to reach 416 km/h at 3,900 m and level flight when fully loaded.
 Range of the Z-1 at ground level was 635 nmi while at 4,700 m this increased to 850 nmi.
 This gave an average range of 400 nmi.
 The introduction of the Bramo 323P increased subsequent performance in the following sub variants.